How to view predecessors and successors activities?

 Enable details to be shown on the bottom of the activity table.
-Select an activity from table to view detailed information for it as presented in following tabs:
+Select an activity from the table to view detailed information for it as presented in the following tabs:

 Click on the Predecessors/Successors tab in the Activities Details view to be able to see the activities that precede or the activities that follow the activity that is selected in the Activities table.

-The Trace Logic view is special view that is always in combination with Activity view.
-It enables you to step or “trace” forward and backward though a sequence of activities, so you can focus on predecessor/successor relationships.
-It is usually used by Project manager and schedulers to examine why an activity is scheduled to occur at a particular time.
+The Trace Logic view is a special view that is always in combination with the Activity view.
+It enables you to step or “trace” forward and backward through a sequence of activities, so you can focus on predecessor/successor relationships.
+It is usually used by the Project managers and schedulers to examine why an activity is scheduled to occur at a particular time.
 This way you can easily determine if an activity’s predecessors were delayed or if existing constraints are still applicable.
 You can also see if relationship types portray the sequence in which the activities should occur.